Edetjen19/Article-Subject-Predictor/README.md

 ### Model Training
 I initialize and train the Random Forest Classifier.

-I chose to use the random forst classifier because it is a very robust model for the supervized learning that is not prone to overfitting and is very good at handling the hgihly dimensional categorical data that we have.
-It also it very interpretable which allows us to log meaningful metrics and parameters to Rubicon.
+I chose to use the random forest classifier because it is a very robust model for supervised learning that is not prone to overfitting and is very good at handling the highly dimensional categorical data that we have.
+It is also is very interpretable which allows us to log meaningful metrics and parameters to Rubicon.

 ```python